 My thirty years of teaching are influenced by a lifetime of performing in a wide range of styles and my training and continued studies in the Feldenkrais Method.
-I am fortunate to have had teachers who encouraged my exploration of different vocal styles, including early & new music, which peaked my curiosity into how I could adapt my voice to produce an array tones and colors.
-When I met up with the work of Moshe Feldenkrais, I discovered that, like movement, the voice's response to imagination could produce endless options.
-By developing a process I could find balance and comfort which allowed me to grow a deeper and finer sense of what my singing feels like.
-I, for one, am glad there is no end to the learning and I enjoy very much sharing this process with singers.
-I welcome your questions and would be delighted to hear from you. ___ Karen Clark
+I am fortunate to have had outstanding teachers—such as—Virginia Zeani, Nicola Rossi-Lemeni, and Thomas Binkley—who encouraged my exploration of different vocal styles.
+Singing in a breadth of repertory to include medieval chant, German lieder, opera, and new music, peaked my curiosity into how I could learn to adapt my voice to produce an array of tones and colors.
+I wanted to make it more conscious.
+And, when I met up with the work of Moshe Feldenkrais, I discovered that, like movement, the voice's response to imagination could produce endless options.
+I began to find and develop a deeper and finer sense of what my singing feels like.
+And, this led to my feeling more confident and "in the moment" on stage.
+I now enjoy sharing this process of integrating and embodying vocal technique with singers in a range of styles and invite you to try a lesson or attend one of my classes. ___ Karen Clark

 "Karen Clark is one of the few voice teachers alive today who is a true expert in both physical voice technique and early music.
 Her expertise in medieval music, particularly Hildegard's music, is a treasure!
 Karen is accessible, kind, and passionate about her field, and her love of the music shines through in her teaching and guiding of her students.
 She understands how to do research using original sources (manuscripts) and holds these scholarly pursuits as an important value.

 Her values in performance practice, along with her expertise and passion for this subject, make her an incredible resource for singers hoping to bring medieval music to life."

 USC Thornton School of Music